Nikkor lenses and accessories for Nikon rangefinder cameras

 This huge piece of glass has 9 elements in 6 groups and can be focused down to 90 cm.
 It weights in at 400 gram and take 62 mm. filters.
 Its hood is even more interesting and very rare.
 Only 3,000 lenses were made.
 Its performance isn't bad at all.
 The corners are a bit soft full open, but contrast and sharpness improve after a few stops.
 Closing the lens at f/5.6 or smaller doesn't improve images; they become worse!

 The relatively fast wide-angle lens (Nikkor 1.8/3.5 cm.) is a very nice performer, especially for reporters.
 It has 7 elements in 5 groups, takes 43 mm. filters and weights in at 160 gram.
 Only a few thousand of the fast and excellent portrait lens - Nikkor 1.5/8.5 cm. - were produced.
-This lens has 7 elements in 3 groups and weights in at 550 gram.
+This lens has 7 elements in 3 groups and weighs in at 550 gram.

 The three lenses shown above are the best versions of its series.
 The Nikkor-H.C 2/5 cm. is an excellent and not too expensive standard lens.
 The all-black version is hard to find nowadays.
 The Nikkor-S 1.4/5 cm. is just one stop faster and as good as its less faster brother.
 The all-black version of the Nikkor-Q 3.5/13.5 cm. is a famous portrait lens.